Redes-IS-2023/our-dns/README.md

 ## Dependencies

 - Docker
-- Python with the _requirements.txt_ (if you want to run the project locally)
+- Python with the dependencies listed on the `api/requirements.txt` file (if you want to run the project locally)

 ## Running the project

-1. By running Docker compose `docker compose up`

-2. Run an specific component

-   1. API
-      1. Build the image `docker build -t our-dns-api .`
+1. Use the Makefile to build and run the project
-      2. Run the image `docker run -p 5000:5000 our-dns-api`

-3. By using VSCode, the .vscode/launch.json is configure to run the currently open file, open api/main.py and just run it.
+   - `make compose` runs docker compose up
+   - `make docker-api` runs docker image build for the api
+   - `make test` runs all unit tests

 ## API